Sanjithaa26/LaptopDefectDetection/README.md

     Open your browser and go to [http://localhost:3000](http://localhost:3000).

 4. **Upload images**
-    Use the interface to upload images or folders, select models, and view results.
+    Use the interface to upload images or folders, select models and view results.

 ---